arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 == Changelog ==

+= 1.6 =
+* Date:
+* Bug Fix: Fixed a bug that ignored the setting for inserting image title into the post HTML.
+Thanks [@jamesryancooper](https://wordpress.org/support/topic/image-title-being-inserted-even-with-checkbox-unselected/)

 = 1.5 =
 * Date: 06.May.2018
 * Enhancement: Changed text domain from abl_iaff_td to auto-image-attributes-from-filename-with-bulk-updater to make the plugin translation ready in translate.wordpress.org.